Laura Alemán

 Laura Nicole Figueroa Alemán (born March 8, 1987) is a Puerto Rican actress and singer.

 Early life

 Born in Ponce, Puerto Rico, and raised on the island, Alemán began performing in a theater variety show at the age of 7.
 She trained with the National Ballet Theater of Puerto Rico.
-In addition, Laura received a Bachelor of Fine Arts (BFA) in dramatic arts at Hunter College in New York, and a Bachelor of Arts (BA) in Film Production at the Universidad del Sagrado Corazón in Puerto Rico.
+In addition, she received a Bachelor of Fine Arts (BFA) in dramatic arts at Hunter College in New York, and a Bachelor of Arts (BA) in Film Production at the Universidad del Sagrado Corazón in Puerto Rico.
 She was also awarded a scholarship to further develop her craft at the foundation Fundación José Ortega y Gasset in Toledo, Spain.

 Career

 She has appeared in over 48 film productions, with some of her work broadcast internationally.
 Her recent projects include Extraterrestres (Amazon), Sol De Medianoche (HBO), Cleaners (Crackle), and Amor en 266 Millas (2021).
 She has received awards for her performance in the short film El Gran Elefante at the Cinefiesta International Film Festival, LUSCA Fantastic Film Fest, and the Rincon International Film Festival.
 She also contributed to the writer's room for the series Santurce.